precice/openfoam-adapter/docs/get.md

 The following are common problems that may appear during building the OpenFOAM adapter if something went wrong in the described steps.
 Make sure to always check for error messages at every step before continuing to the next.

-The `Allwmake` script prints the environment variables it uses in the beginning (as well as in `allwmake.log`) and it writes the building commands in the file `wmake.log`.
+The `Allwmake` script prints the environment variables it uses in the beginning (as well as in `Allwmake.log`) and it writes the building commands in the file `wmake.log`.
 Afterwards, it checks (using `ldd`) if the library was linked correctly and writes the output to `ldd.log`. **Please check these files and include them in your report if you have need help.**

-The most important information in these files is the `-I` and `-L` flags used during compilation and linking.

 ### Unknown function type `preciceAdapterFunctionObject`